BlenderCN/BlenderPython/bpy_data_texts.md

 **dict and ast.literal_eval**

-here we write the string representation of the dict to an existing text datablock.
+here we write the string representation of the dict to an existing text datablock called `'dict_storage'`.
 I've shown in previous examples how to create text datablocks, this shows how to reference one that already exists.
 Notice i've omitted the file-extention, you can decide whether that's good convention or not. hint: probably not.

 ```python
 import bpy